LTspice, amplifier circuits.

 A variable gain amplifier is usefull for implementing AGC (automatic gain control).

-It could also be used to implement an AM transmitter, but modulating the audio onto the power rail can be more efficient.
+While this method could be used to implement an AM transmitter, it is inefficient compared to modulating the audio onto the power rail.

 After a few circuits you may be able to ignore the directions written on the cct diagrams, as LTspice is reasonably simple to operate.